james-o-johnstone/blog/content/posts/rust-dns-in-a-weekend-3.md

 # 3.1: Don't ask for recursion

-Previously, we were making DNS requests to a recursive DNS resolver server so we set the `RECURSION_DESIRED` flag on the `DNSHeader``.
+Previously, we were making DNS requests to a recursive DNS resolver server so we set the `RECURSION_DESIRED` flag on the `DNSHeader`.
 Recursive DNS resolvers can either resolve the IP address from their cache or make recursive queries to other authoritative DNS servers to resolve the IP.
 Authoritative DNS servers are the sources of truth (they hold the actual DNS records that we need).

-Now we will be making a request to an authoritative DNS server instead, so we disable recursion by settings `flags = 0` on te header.
+Now we will be making a request to an authoritative DNS server instead, so we disable recursion by settings `flags = 0` on the header.

 # 3.2 Write a `send_query` function